RezaOwliaei/whitecodes/admin-service/src/admin-context/domain/README.md

 * Use dot notation and camelCase for naming
 * Use domain events for all state transitions
 * Validate all input using value objects or invariants
+* Keep domain logic declarative, intention-revealing, and side-effect free
+* Extend `domainEvent.base.js` for consistent event structure

 ---

 ## Example: `AdminAggregate`

 1. Receives a domain command (e.g., `registerAdmin`)
-2. Validates using invariants (inline or imported)
+2. Validates using value objects and/or invariants (inline or imported)
 3. Applies internal state changes by emitting events
 4. Returns the events for the application layer to persist